Grand Blanc Probate Attorney

 Once a will has been accepted and any conflicts have been settled, the personal representative must carry out the process of inventorying and distributing the decedent’s assets.
 This will involve both following the instructions of the will as well as paying creditors and meeting under obligations under state and federal law.
 This can be a protracted and labor-intensive process, especially if the personal representative has limited experience managing an estate.

-Our Flint probate attorneys can assist personal representatives with many of their responsibilities, including:
+Our Grand Blanc probate attorneys can assist personal representatives with many of their responsibilities, including:

 - Filing all appropriate end-of-life documents with the probate court, including the last will and testament.
 Probate cannot begin until the relevant paperwork has been submitted and processed through the court.
 We can assist you in filing the necessary documents and correctly submitting the Petition to the appropriate court.

 - Notifying all heirs, beneficiaries, interested parties and creditors is a necessary step.
 Everyone with a legal interest in the deceased’s estate must be informed of their passing.
 Personal representatives have a responsibility to reasonably locate living heirs and interested parties, including beneficiaries named in the decedent’s will and any creditors to whom the decedent owed debts.
 This gives heirs and beneficiaries the opportunity to contest the legitimacy of a will, if necessary.
 Creditors will be able to file claims to collect from the estate.